Weill-Neurohub-OPTiMaL/reconstruction-3d/reconstruction/3D_reconstruction.md

 Here is the full command:
 `./build/examples/openpose/openpose.bin --image_dir ../Pictures/images_for_reconstruction --3d_views 3 --3d --frame_undistort true --number_people_max 1 --hand --face --write_json ../keypoints/3D_keypoints_1 --display 0 --render_pose 0`

-All of these steps take over 12 hours on CPU, but only about 10 minutes on GPU.
+All of these steps take over 14 hours on CPU, but less than 30 minutes total on GPU.

 ## Time for each 3D reconstruction step (running on GPU)
 1) **Splitting a 2 min video at 30 fps with ffmpeg:** ~4-5 mins <!-- 3m58.438s, 4m14.477s, 4m42.389s -->
 2) **Running RenameInterleave.java on the merged directory (10800 images):** ~1 sec <!-- 0m0.890s -->
-3) **Running 3D reconstruction on the renamed images from step 4:** ~20 mins <!-- 20m9.717s -->
+3) **Running 3D reconstruction on the renamed images from step 2:** ~20 mins <!-- 20m9.717s -->

 ## Using ffpmeg
 Download ffmpeg here: https://ffmpeg.org/.
 Detailed instructions for downloading are here: https://www.wikihow.com/Install-FFmpeg-on-Windows.
 You can run the command following command to get the images: